A Charge Constraint in BMN: Calculation

 \subsection{More General Entropy and Charge Constraint}

 This subsection generalizes the previous results by scanning over all possible $\frac{1}{16}$-BPS sectors characterized by different pairs of supercharges.
-Appendix~\ref{app} shows that the constraint on the angular potentials is
+Appendix~\ref{app} shows that the constraint on the angular potentials is generalized to

 In this equation, $\epsilon_j=\pm 1$, which were defined in Section~\ref{sec:review} in Eq.~(\ref{Theta}), label different sectors with different pairs of supercharges.
-Additionally, by using analytical continuations, Appendix~\ref{app} illustrates that all the supersymmetric $\frac{1}{16}$-BPS indices receive the same contribution at large-$N$, which appears in Eq.~(\ref{Chang}).
-Thus, the four angular potentials formula for the contribution to the logarithm of the index is given by the same ansatz considered in the previous subsection:
+Additionally, by using analytical continuations, Appendix~\ref{app} illustrates that all the supersymmetric $\frac{1}{16}$-BPS indices receive the same saddle-point contribution at large-$N$, which appears in Eq.~(\ref{Chang}):